jenkins-x/jx/README.md

     jx start pipeline myorg/myrepo

-Or to pick the pipeine to start:
+Or to pick the pipeline to start:

     jx start pipeline

+If you know part of the name of the pipeline to run you can filter the list via:

+    jx start pipeline -f thingy

 You can start and tail the build log via:

-    jx start pipeline -f
+    jx start pipeline -t

 ## Viewing Apps and Environments